amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 The code above uses two external dependencies.
-The `_speedingViolationCalculator` encapsulates the business logic for determining whether or not a vehicle has driven too fast.
+The `_speedingViolationCalculator` encapsulates the business logic for determining whether a vehicle has driven too fast.
 The `_daprClient` allows the actor to publish messages using the Dapr pub/sub building block.

 Both dependencies are registered in the `Startup` class and injected into the actor using constructor dependency injection: